GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 ### Declarative link capturing

-Excalidraw drawings can be shared by link—here is an [example](https://excalidraw.com/#json=4646308765761536,jwZJW8JsOM75vdhqG2nBgA).
+Excalidraw drawings can be shared by link.
+Here is an [example](https://excalidraw.com/#json=4646308765761536,jwZJW8JsOM75vdhqG2nBgA).
 In the future, if people have Excalidraw installed as a PWA, such links will not open in a browser tab, but launch a new standalone window.
 This will work thanks to